Let’s start with what an inverter is. An inverter is an electrical device used to convert direct current (DC) to alternating current (AC).

 1. Less noise and fuel consumption

 A conventional generator operates at a constant speed to maintain a required frequency of the output.
 For example, in the US, appliances are designed for 60 Hz.
 To maintain this frequency, the generator needs to operate at 3600 rpm.
-A generator of 4000 W rating will invariably operate at 4000 W even if we need it to light a single 100 W bulb.
+Whatever the amps drawn, the engine will operate at full speed, even if we only need to light a single 100 W bulb.
 This high-speed results in high fuel consumption and a lot of noise.

 Contrary to this, an inverter generator can adjust its speed according to the load, lowering the initial AC frequency, since the inverter recovers the AC at the desired 60 Hz regardless.
 Thus, an inverter can operate at lower speeds to feed a smaller load.
 The results are improved fuel efficiency and lesser noise. e.g. in the scenario above, an inverter generator will produce 100 W to light up a 100 W bulb.

 Conventional generators can be heavy and bulky.
 They often require a metal frame and some wheel mechanism to move smoothly.
 They are portable, but rather inconvenient when it comes to their size and weight.

 Whereas, inverters are usually much more compact and lighter.
 This makes their transportation effortless.
 They are easier to pick up and can also fit comfortably in your car, boat, etc.

 3. Parallel Operation

 Let’s assume you want to arrange a big party and you need a generator for it, as you require a power of almost 3000 W.